RobinSchmidt/RobsClapStuff/Notes/DesignDecisions.md

 The `clap_plugin_params` extension allows a plugin to announce its parameters to the host which the host can use to control the settings of the plugin.
-This can be done either live turning by knobs or sliders on a host generated GUI or by drawing in automation data.
+This can be done either live turning by knobs or sliders on a host generated GUI or by drawing in automation data in the DAW.
 The API requires the plugin to assign an identifier (short: id) to each of its parameters.
 This identifier is of type `clap_id` which is just a typedef for `uint32_t`.
 The plugin is free to choose any id it wishes as long as it is unique, i.e. allows unique identification of the parameter.
 The host will use this id to identify the parameter whenever it wants to set or get its value, translate it to/from a string, etc.

 Parameters also have an index which is just a running number from 0 to N-1 where N is the number of parameters.
 When the host first wants to inquire what parameters a plugin has, it will request the